 But God is good, and Macha Hospital has continued to provide quality healthcare to its community.
 This work was made possible in part by funds from the General Support and Clean Water projects in the World Missions Partnership Handbook.

 Thanks to generous donors, we distributed a total of $66,834 in 2020 and $129,633 in 2021, helping accomplish the hospital’s mission of caring for patients in Southern Zambia.
-“Through your giving, lives are being saved, the sick are being cared for, and those in spiritual need are meeting Christ,” said Dr. Mark Roth, BIC U.S. missionary doctor and medical superintendent of Macha Mission Hospital.
+“Through your giving, lives are being saved, the sick are being cared for, and those in spiritual need are meeting Christ,” says Dr. Mark Roth, BIC U.S. missionary doctor and medical superintendent of Macha Mission Hospital.

 As Covid-19 began to spread in 2020, the hospital quickly became an important location for Covid testing in Southern Zambia, administering thousands of tests over the course of the pandemic.
 Their 16-bed isolation ward saved countless lives, and in 2021 they administered hundreds of vaccine doses.